What is meant by internal communication?

-Lateral communication is fundamental in internal communications but can easily break-down.
+Lateral communication is fundamental in any internal communications plan but it can easily break down.
 Individualistic thinking or silos can result in misalignment, miscommunication, and chaos.

 Tools like WhatsApp are useful for reaching people when they are away from their desks especially to send urgent messages, like office closure.
 However, because people use WhatsApp personally, the lines of what is acceptable to share can be blurred.
 With no organizational control over the platform, it can leave companies open to legal risks.

 For effective lateral communication, employees need to be able to message, jump on a video call, work on documents, and share files.
 They need to communicate instantly, receive feedback, and store information.
 Microsoft Teams facilitates this.
 Managers can create dedicated channels for team discussions.
 Departments can connect in a joint channel.

 However, while lateral communication must be encouraged, it does feed into hierarchical thinking.